On-Farm Research meeting set for Feb. 28 at Alliance

-Farm operators and agronomists from across the state are attending the Nebraska On-Farm Research Network research update programs at five locations across the state, including Alliance.
+Farm operators and agronomists are invited to attend the Nebraska On-Farm Research Network research results update meeting Feb.
+28 at Alliance.

-The Alliance meeting will cover research on dry bean direct harvest and dry edible peas, along with other studies that pertain to western Nebraska.
-Other on-farm research topics include cover crops, variable rate seeding, planting populations, multi-hybrid planting, starter fertilizer, fungicide applications, alternate crop rotations, multi-hybrid planting uses, seed treatments, nitrogen management technologies and Project SENSE, which uses crop canopy sensors for in-season, variable-rate nitrogen management.
+Research projects to be discussed will include: dry edible peas, dry bean direct harvest, cover crops, variable rate seeding, planting populations, multi-hybrid planting, starter fertilizer, fungicide applications, alternate crop rotations, multi-hybrid planting uses, seed treatments, and side-dress nitrogen management technologies including drone- and sensor-based management and variable-rate nitrogen management.